katylouise/pot_luck_app/README.md

 In this repo, I just play around with angularJS and testing in order to learn more about it.

+- In this project, I used Yeoman in order to setup the scaffolding of the application (in previous projects, I set it up manually)

 # sw-front